Getting Started with ink! v6

 What's new in ink! v6?

-• ink! v5: Version of the ink! that can be compiled into WebAssembly byte code and can be executed on virtual machine.
+• ink! v5: Version of the ink! that can be compiled into WebAssembly byte code and can be executed on pallet-contracts virtual machine.

 Installing Pop CLI for ink! v6 support